robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge.md

 caption: "Year 2"
 ---

-In this module you'll focus on how you can use your in-depth understanding of the subjects you teach to strengthen your pupils' knowledge.
+In this module you’ll focus on how you can use your in-depth understanding of the subjects you teach to strengthen your pupils’ knowledge.

 ## Module introduction